 Our intakes start in October and February each year.
 We take applications throughout the year.
 Most students start in October.

-upper second-class honours degree or a good MSc in a relevant subject such as chemical,
+honours degree or a good Masters in a relevant STEM or engineering subject.

-You may also apply if you hold a similar qualification in a social science discipline such as psychology or politics but with an established interest in relevant technological areas.
+You may also apply if you hold a similar qualification in a social sciences discipline with an established interest in relevant technological areas.

 Some of our posts are open to international students, but the number is limited.
 UK legislation allows publicly funded educational institutions to charge 'international' fees to students unless they fulfil certain residence and immigration status requirements.
 All our students will have their home fees paid by the Centre.
 There are a small number of bursaries available to cover the difference between home and international fees.

 The UK Council for International Student Affairs (UKCISA) can provide information on tuition fees to help you assess your fee status.
 The EPSRC also provides guidance on studentship eligibility here.

 The CDT in